 Example (with extra line breaks for display purposes only):

 Require application authentication for confidential applications or for any application that was issued application credentials (or with other authentication requirements)

 Authenticate the application if application authentication is included and ensure that the refresh token was issued to the authenticated application.

 Validate the refresh token.

 If the refresh token is valid and authorized, Space issues an access token.

-Along with new access token, Space may issue a new refresh token, in which case the client must discard the old refresh token and replace it with the new one.
-Space may revoke the old refresh token after issuing a new refresh token to the client.
-If a new refresh token is issued, the refresh token scope must be identical to that of the refresh token included by the client in the request.
+Along with new access token, Space may issue a new refresh token, in which case the application must discard the old refresh token and replace it with the new one.
+Space may revoke the old refresh token after issuing a new refresh token to the application.
+If a new refresh token is issued, the refresh token scope must be identical to that of the refresh token included by the application in the request.

 If the request has failed verification or is invalid, Space returns an error response.

 A single ASCII [USASCII] error code from the following: